jme/clj-m1-notes/index.md

   > linear perf was expected and linear perf was recieved; The M1 Mini time for 3B reps (1437448 ms).

-Another decidedly non-cpu-melting, apparently fanlless benchmark but it looks like Apple is really not fooling around with this latest SoC initiative.
+Another decidedly non-cpu-melting, apparently fanless benchmark but it looks like Apple is really not fooling around with this latest SoC initiative.

 <hr/>

+&nbsp;

 ### epilogue
 This lowest-tier M1 Mini is really impressive, and replicating a minimal 'live' clojure dev environment from a previous generation laptop was mostly straightforward.
 There are still many holes in M1 software support but I expect these will be filled-out in short order.